 All CPMG physicians in primary care and all specialties who provide scheduled outpatient care are able to provide medically appropriate care by video.
-Many of our network providers are also able to provide care virtually when medically appropriate.
-Kaiser Permanente has documented how the use of telemedicine or telehealth or other technology may be used to meet member care needs.
+Many of our contracted network providers are also able to provide care virtually when medically appropriate.
+Kaiser Permanente has documented how the use of telemedicine, telehealth, or other technology may be used to meet member care needs, but telehealth providers are not included in the network adequacy analysis.